 If your dog's symptoms are easily noticed, then a special drug may be given to check for myasthenia gravis.
 This is often called a Tensilon test.
 The dog is given an intravenous injection of an acetylcholinesterase inhibitor called edrophonium.
 If the dog has myasthenia gravis, then the drug will cause a significant (though temporary) improvement in the muscle weakness.

-Anticholinesterase agents (pyridostigmine or neostigmine) are prescribed to enhance neuromuscular signal transmission.
+- Anticholinesterase agents: Pyridostigmine or neostigmine anticholinesterase agents are prescribed to enhance neuromuscular signal transmission.
 These drugs can prolong the action of acetylcholine at the neuromuscular junction.
-Dogs with acquired myasthenia gravis usually need to remain on this type of medication for life.
-For many dogs, this treatment is enough to manage their symptoms.
+Dogs with acquired myasthenia gravis usually need to remain on this type of medication for life which may be enough to effectively manage their symptoms.

-Immunosuppressive therapy may be considered if additional treatment is needed.
+- Immunosuppressive therapy: This type of therapy may be considered if additional treatment is needed.
 Because acquired myasthenia gravis is immune-mediated, immunosuppressive medications may be effective.
 Your vet may prescribe corticosteroids to suppress the immune system.
 However, immunosuppressive therapy can increase the risk of infections, especially for dogs with megaesophagus who are already prone to developing aspiration pneumonia.

-Therapeutic plasma exchange is a treatment sometimes used for humans with serious cases of myasthenia gravis.
+- Therapeutic plasma exchange: This treatment is sometimes used for humans with serious cases of myasthenia gravis.
 This is available for dogs in some regions but it may be cost-prohibitive.
 TPE involves removing the "diseased" plasma and replacing it with plasma from a healthy donor.
 This therapy may be effective in dogs with very serious cases of myasthenia gravis.

 Supportive care is a major part of treating dogs with myasthenia gravis, which includes the following therapies: